Walter J. Kohler Jr.

-Walter Jodok Kohler Jr. (April 4, 1904 – March 21, 1976) was a member of the Kohler family of Wisconsin and was the 33rd governor of Wisconsin, serving three terms from 1951 to 1957.
-He was a leading figure in state and national Republican Party activities.
-His role in the clash between Senator Joseph R. McCarthy and presidential candidate Dwight D. Eisenhower in 1952 has interested historians for decades.
-Kohler was for many years a sales executive at the Kohler Company and served as president at The Vollrath Company.
-He was also a distinguished Naval officer in World War II.
-He had two children—a son, Terry Jodok Kohler, and daughter, Charlotte Nicolette Kohler.
+Walter Jodok Kohler Jr. (April 4, 1904 – March 21, 1976) was an American businessman and politician from Sheboygan County, Wisconsin.
+He was the 33rd governor of Wisconsin, serving three terms from 1951 to 1957.
+He was a leading figure of the state and national Republican Party in his era; his role in the 1952 clash between U.S. Senator Joseph R. McCarthy and then-presidential candidate Dwight D. Eisenhower has interested historians for decades.
+Before running for office, Kohler served as a Naval intelligence officer in World War II, and was decorated for his service in the Pacific theater.

-Kohler's father, Walter J. Kohler Sr., was the 26th Governor of Wisconsin.
-His son Terry Kohler ran for governor in 1982, but was defeated by Anthony Earl.
+Walter Kohler Jr. was a member of the Kohler family of Wisconsin, his father, Walter J. Kohler Sr., was the 26th governor of Wisconsin, and his son, Terry Kohler, was an unsuccessful candidate for governor in 1982.
+Walter Kohler Jr. worked for several years as a sales executive for the Kohler Company—the company founded by his grandfather.
+After his tenure as governor, he worked for the last two decades of his life as president of the Vollrath Company—a company founded by his great-grandfather.